 Groundborne vibration also referred to as earthborne vibration, can be described as perceptible rumbling, movement, shaking or rattling of structures and items within a structure.
 Groundborne vibration can generate a heightened disturbance in residential areas.
 These vibrations can disturb residential structures and household items while creating difficulty for residential activities such as reading or other tasks.
-Although groundborne vibration is sometimes perceptible in an outdoor environment, it is not a problem as it is when this form of disturbance is experienced inside a building.
+Although groundborne vibration is sometimes perceptible in an outdoor environment, it does not result in the degree of disturbance that is experienced inside a building.
 Groundborne vibration can be measured in terms of amplitude and frequency or vibration decibels (VdB).
 Trains, buses, large trucks and construction activities that include pile driving, blasting, earth moving and heavy vehicle operation commonly cause these vibrations.
 Other factors that influence the disturbance of groundborne vibration include distance to source, foundation materials, soil and surface types.

-The Project is surrounded by a combination of vacant and developed land.
-The nearest residential uses to the project consist of dispersed residences on the west side of Little Morongo Road, outside of the City's jurisdiction.
+The Project is surrounded by a combination of vacant, conservation, and developed land.
+The Green Horizons marijuana facility is under construction directly to the south of the Project.
+There is scattered residential development to the west of the subject property; the nearest residential structure is located approximately 280 feet to the southwest of the Project site outside of the City's jurisdiction in the Riverside County Unincorporated area.
 The existing source of groundborne vibration is attributed to the circulation of large vehicles and trucks along Little Morongo Road.

 Construction of the Project is expected to involve the temporary use of vehicles and equipment that would result in short-term groundborne vibration increases within the permitted construction hours established by the City.
-The short-term delivery of materials and equipment to the construction site by trucks would incur temporary increase in groundborne vibration on local streets.
+The short-term delivery of materials and equipment to the construction site by trucks would incur temporary increases in groundborne vibration on local streets.
 Operation of construction equipment would be strictly limited to the fenced limits of construction.